hecrenews/hecrenews.github.io/_posts/2020-06-05-woman-without-phone-unable-to-call-anyone.md

 I would already be retired, maybe I would have the boss even working for me!

 Anywho, I have gotten way past the effort point of writing this article in return for pay.
-If you want a better article (or the full version) make sure you download the DLC.
+If you want a better article (or the full version) make sure you purchase the DLC.